gogobook/okhttp_wiki_in_zhtw/Recipes.md

 #### [Posting a multipart request](https://github.com/square/okhttp/blob/master/samples/guide/src/main/java/okhttp3/recipes/PostMultipart.java)

-`MultipartBuilder` can build sophisticated request bodies compatible with HTML file upload forms.
+`MultipartBody.Builder` can build sophisticated request bodies compatible with HTML file upload forms.
 Each part of a multipart request body is itself a request body, and can define its own headers.
 If present, these headers should describe the part body, such as its `Content-Disposition`.
 The `Content-Length` and `Content-Type` headers are added automatically if they're available.

 ```java
   private static final String IMGUR_CLIENT_ID = "...";